ME-ICA/tedana/docs/outputs.rst

 For each component identified by tedana, a single image will be created.
 Above is an example of an accepted component.
-These are designed for an up-close inspection of both the spatial and temporal aspects of the component, as well as ancillary information.
+These are designed for an up-close inspection of both the spatial and temporal aspects of the component, as well as ancilliary information.

 The title of the plot provides information about variance, kappa and rho values as well as the reasons for rejection, if any (see above for codes).